Abasi Guitars: Design, execution + renderings

 With only a few hand-made prototypes completed in time for the trade show, Tosin and his partners asked for detailed, life-size renderings for display in the booth, on banners and/or screens, to show some configuration and finish options.

 Up until this point, the CAD files were only used for cutting the wooden body and neck of the guitar, and only conceptual renderings were needed.
 But for full-size, detailed renders, every detail was needed, including 3D models of the frets, strings, pickups, electronics, and hardware, much of which had to be drawn from scratch, or from 2D drawings sourced from suppliers such as Fishman.
+Renders were detailed down to every screw and even the windings on the strings.

 Once a detailed model was built, a virtual “set” was constructed and lit in Blender, and various finish options could be explored.